+Drift Roses are repeat-bloomers that are tough, disease resistant, winter and summer hardy, and virtually maintenance-free.
 The low, spreading and/or mounding habit of Drift Roses makes them the perfect choice for smaller spaces.
-I've used them in many applications: to brighten up borders, fill in empty spaces, along walkways or paths, and to spread delicately around larger established plants throughout my landscape.
-I've tucked them in throughout the landscape to provide season-long color.
+They have many applications in landscape design: to brighten up borders, fill in empty spaces, along walkways or paths, and to spread delicately around larger established plants throughout my landscape.
+They are perfect for tucking in throughout the landscape to provide season-long color.

 How To Prune Drift Roses

 Drift Roses can be pruned hard before new leaves begin to emerge in late winter or early spring.
 At this time, use a sharp pair of bypass or other pruners to cut the rose back to about 4 to 6 inches above the ground.
 This ensures that the plant will have a good habit and healthy blooms throughout the season.